trufflesecurity/trufflehog/hack/docs/Adding_Detectors_external.md

 1. Create a copy of the package and append `_v2` to the package and file names.
 Ex: `<packagename>/` -> `<packagename>_v2`, `<packagename>.go` -> `<packagename>_v2.go`

+Note: Be sure to update the tests to reference the new secret values in GSM, or the tests will fail.

 2. Implement the `Versioner` interface.
 [GitHub example implementation.](/pkg/detectors/github_old/github_old.go#L22)

 3. Proceed from step 3 of [Creating a new Secret Scanner](#creating-a-new-secret-scanner)